unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/Basic.md

 # Three Color Map and Control Map Settings

 **Three Color Map and Control Map Settings** provide basic cell shading settings in the **Unity Toon Shader**.
 These settings allow you to control the rendering of light and shadow areas independent from the actual light color.
+UTS allows detailed control whether the directional light color effects on materials.
+Please refer to [Scene Light Effectiveness Settings](SceneLight.md).

 <img src="images/InspectorThreeColorAndControlMapSettings.png" width="573">
 <br/><br/>